-Entrepreneur and one of the first two Native American women in the US House of Representatives, and the first Native American to serve as a Cabinet secretary (US Secretary of the Interior)
+Entrepreneur, one of the first two Native American women in the US House of Representatives, and the first Native American to serve as a Cabinet secretary (US Secretary of the Interior)

 “I’m always gonna fight for folks.
 I think it’s any government’s obligation to make the lives of people better.
 That’s why we pay our taxes.
 We want good roads, we want solid bridges.
 We want nice playgrounds for kids to play in.
 We want safe communities.
 We don’t want our neighbors to go hungry.
 I know what a nice neighborhood is like, and I want people to be able to find success.”

 9. Colonel Nicole Mann

 Mann grew up in northern California as a member of the Wailacki of the Round Valley Indian Tribes; after studying mechanical engineering at the United States Naval Academy and Stanford, she joined the Marines, where she quickly became a naval aviator.
 She flew missions in Iraq and served as a test pilot — totaling more than 2,500 hours of flight time in more than 25 kinds of aircraft — before starting her astronaut training in 2013.
 Finally, earlier this fall, Mann's career all came together when she commanded the SpaceX Crew-5 flight to the International Space Station for NASA, becoming the first-ever Native American woman (and second Native American overall) to go to space.
 While on the station, her crew will be conducting more than 200 experiments (including 3D-printing human tissue!) in the hopes of informing future trips to the moon and, eventually, to Mars.